jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 ---

-Thanks for reading, I hope the goal of the post was accomplished and it helped make clearer what the rationale was behind this decision.
+Thanks for reading!
+I hope the goal of the post was accomplished and it helped make clearer what the rationale was behind this decision.
 If you want to share any feedback, leave a comment on the orange site or reach out [on Twitter](https://twitter.com/javierwchavarri/).

 Keep shipping! 🚀